Try out one of our classes here!

 Fiona

-Lawyer, disability advocate and bionic yoga teacher, Fiona leads sessions on accessibility for our foundation course, and co-teachers advanced trainings in Rocket.
+Lawyer, disability advocate and bionic yoga teacher, Fiona leads sessions on accessibility and the history of yoga.

 Fiona discovered Yoga back in 2014 on a sweltering hot day in Hong Kong when she was on maternity leave from her job as a litigation lawyer after having had her second baby in as many years.
 When she struggled not to pick up her phone as it started ringing during the class (to her now horror when she looks back on it!), Fiona started to realise that Yoga might be beneficial for her in more than just a physical way.